 - Unit trusts treat its investors as beneficiaries with respective trust deeds and fund managers as trustees that act in good faith for its beneficiaries.
 These are similar to mutual funds but are much more suited for long-term investments.

-Instant Loan can provide an excellent licensed money lender quote that can provide you with over six months of your salary.
-Easily compare loan offers from various lenders in Singapore today by filling out our quick form.
+Instant Loan can provide an excellent loan quote that can suit your needs.
+Easily compare loan offers from various financial institutions in Singapore today by filling out our quick form.
 Get your three free loan quotes today!